Dutch Oven Blueberry Cobbler

 • Tastes like summer!

-• One pot dessert is perfect for small groups
+• One-pot dessert is perfect for families or small groups.

 • Great way to put your blueberry harvest to good use!